In Grakn, a knowledge graph is made of two layers: the schema layer and the data layer.

 Relationships are inherently non-directional and are defined in terms of roles of entities in the relationship.
 Relations can have multiple attributes.
 Here we give the employment relationship a date attribute.

-define person sub entity, has name, plays employee; company sub entity, has name, plays employer; name sub attribute, datatype string; "date" sub attribute, datatype string; employment sub relationship, relates employee, relates employer, has "date";
+define person sub entity, has name, plays employee; company sub entity, has name, plays employer; name sub attribute, datatype string; event-date sub attribute, datatype date; employment sub relationship, relates employee, relates employer, has event-date;

 N-ary relationships are also allowed by Grakn.
 For example, a three way